Coronary Artery Bypass Grafting

 Click here to view an animated version of this procedure.

-Surgery to restore blood flow to the heart muscle.
-This is done by using blood vessels from other parts of the body to provide a route around obstructed coronary (heart) arteries.
+DefinitionA coronary artery bypass graft (CABG) is a surgery to restore blood flow to the heart muscle.
+This is done by using blood vessels from other parts of the body to make a new route for blood to flow around blocked coronary (heart) arteries.

 What to Expect